- What are the dates for the ride?

 - Volunteer for one of the many prison reform and prison abolition organizations in New Orleans, some of which are listed in our allies/resources section.
 Join the fight against mass incarceration in our city and our state!

-Registration will be open July 1st to 11:59pm on July 9th.
-Riders will be notified if they have a spot on the ride on July 11th.
+Registration will be open from June 23rd to 11:59pm on July 15th.
+Riders will be notified if they have a spot in late July.
 All other riders will be placed on the waitlist.
 Each year we have offered a spot to a significant number of riders on the waitlist, so don’t give up hope!

-We ask that you only register for the ride if you can commit to attending all 3 days.
-We have far more interest than we can accommodate and we do not want to take up spots with folks who can’t commit to the whole 3-day experience.
-If you have extenuating circumstances that merit further conversation, please email us at firstname.lastname@example.org.
+We ask that you only register for the ride if you can commit to attending all 3 days, or the specified 1-day option.
+We have far more interest than we can accommodate and we do not want to take up spots with folks who can’t commit to the whole experience.
+If you have extenuating circumstances that merit further conversation, please email us at email@example.com.

-One of our goals is to make the Nola to Angola ride accessible to individuals who have been directly impacted by incarceration.
-Generally, this includes any formerly incarcerated people as well as people who have had an immediate family member incarcerated.
+One of our goals is to make the NOLA to Angola ride accessible to individuals who have been directly impacted by incarceration.
+We define “directly impacted” as: you, or a family member/loved one, has been incarcerated for months or years.
 All directly-impacted individuals will be guaranteed a spot on the ride and we can also waive fundraising requirements if those would be in any way stressful or prohibitive.

 FUNDRAISING & MISSION